erinvdoyle/tarot/README.md

 - When the card is tapped, the h3 disappears, and the card meaning is revealed

-- From this point, the visitor can choose to *Redraw* another card and repeat the same process for a new fortune, or *Exit* back to the starting area
+- From this point, the visitor can choose to *Redraw* another card and repeat the same process for a new fortune or *Exit* back to the starting area

 ## Tarot Quiz Instructions Area